fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; You love chocolate. You love coffee. Put them together,…

 No matter how you brew your beverage, be sure to use fresh grinds.
 While you can buy pre-ground beans, you’ll have the best results if you grind it yourself right before brewing.

 For starters, Colombia only grows arabica beans.
 When you do one thing, you do it right!
 This is possible because the country has the ideal growing conditions for these notoriously picky beans.
-The climate, soil, and amount of rainfall allows the coffee to develop its rich flavor.
+The climate, soil, and amount of rainfall allow Colombian coffee to develop its rich flavor.

 Yes and no. It depends on what region the coffee is from.
 When you look at pH levels, coffee grown at lower elevations, like in Santander, will have a lower acidity.
 Coffees from areas like Huila, which are higher in elevation, have higher acidity.
 Of course, many other factors contribute to the acidity in the final cup.
 This includes processing method, roast level, and method of brewing.

-Overall, coffee from Colombia is known for its rich flavor and smooth body.
+Overall, Colombian coffee is known for its rich flavor and smooth body.
 The coffees tend to be sweet, with light, fruity notes.

 In Colombia, the most common form of coffee is the tinto.
 This literally means inky water.
 It's served black, frequently with lots of sugar.
 Often, tinto is made by throwing grounds in with boiling water.
 However, you don't have to make it that way.
 Colombian coffees are good with almost all brewing methods but work especially well for espresso.